foldda/charian/README.md

 4. [Postface - The Big Picture](#postface---the-big-picture)

 # About Charian
 Charian (pron. /ka-ri-en/) is a data encoding API for "storing" any complex structured data in a text string.
-Encoding with Charian does not require establishing a predefined data model (aka. a schema), so the process is very simple and straightforward.
+Encoding with Charian does not require pre-establishing a fixed data model (aka. a schema), which makes it simple and easy to use.

-Available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java), Charian can be used for implementing -
+Charian can be used for implementing -

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for, as a hack, passing any complex data structure as a "string parameter" in a remote call;